Cape Hillsborough Beach: Offering The Quintessential Australian Beach Experience!

 Popular Smalleys Beach is also close by and has the added bonus of a campground right on the beach.

-As this area of Far North Queensland is blessed with a sub-tropical climate you can visit Cape Hillsborough Beach all year round.
+As this area of the Mackay Region is blessed with a sub-tropical climate you can visit Cape Hillsborough Beach all year round.

 During the summer (from December to February) the temperatures and humidity might be too much for some people.
 Also as this is storm season, this is when it is most likely to rain.

-For the most pleasant temperatures, a good time to visit Cape Hillsborough Beach is between March and April or October and November.
+For the most pleasant temperatures, a good time to visit the beach at Cape Hillsborough is between March and April or October and November.

 Irrespective of when you visit, to see the wallabies, and maybe kangaroos, you will need to be there by around 5.30 – 6.30 am.